1604 Data Classification Policy

 - Availability: Availability requires ensuring timely and reliable access to data.

-This Policy establishes a system for classifying data according to their sensitivity and their importance to the functioning of the University, and it imposes two over-arching requirements: First, the Office of Information Security Policy & Compliance (ISPC) must devise minimum security standards for each class of data and help members of the Yale community implement those or higher standards.
-Second, members of the Yale community entrusted with Yale data must understand and apply the minimum security standards and be alert to circumstances in which additional security measures might be warranted.
+This Policy establishes a system for classifying data according to their sensitivity and their importance to the functioning of the University, and it imposes two over-arching requirements: First, the Office of Information Security Policy & Compliance (ISPC) must devise Minimum Security Standards (MSS) for each class of data and help members of the Yale community implement those or higher standards.
+Second, members of the Yale community entrusted with Yale data must understand and apply the Minimum Security Standards (MSS) and be alert to circumstances in which additional security measures might be warranted.